scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

    templates, or data used to communicate with cloud resources.
    :label:`fig.workflow`

-To create the single program, `Knot` takes a user-defined function (UDF) as input, wraps it in a command line interface (CLI) and packages it, along with its dependencies, into a Docker container.
+`Knot` creates the single program on initialization, taking a user-defined function (UDF) as input and wraps it in a command line interface (CLI) that downloads data from an Amazon S3 bucket specified by an input URL.
+The UDF is also wrapped in a Python decorator that sends its output back to an S3 bucket.
+So in total, the command line program downloads input data from S3, executes the UDF, and sends output back to S3. `Knot` then packages the CLI, along with its dependencies, into a Docker container.
 The container is uploaded into the Amazon Elastic Container Registry (ECR).
-Separately, `Knot` uses an AWS CloudFormation template to create the AWS resources required by AWS Batch.
-..
-Comment: Should we list the resource types required by batch here?
-`Knot` passes the location of the Docker container on AWS ECR to the AWS Batch Job Definition.
+Separately, `Knot` uses an AWS CloudFormation template to create the AWS resources required by AWS Batch. `Knot` passes the location of the Docker container on AWS ECR to the AWS Batch Job Definition.
+Cloudknot's use of Docker allows it to handle non-trivial software and data dependencies (see the microscopy examples later in this paper).

+To operate on the MD, the `Knot.map()` method distributes serialized multiple inputs to S3 and launches an AWS Batch array job (or optionally, separate individual Batch jobs) to execute the program over these data.

-A list of inputs (i.e. the MD in SPMD) is provided to AWS Batch, and the job definition is executed in parallel on each element of the list.
+A sequence of inputs (the MD) is provided to AWS Batch, and the job definition is executed in parallel on each element of the list.
 Cloudknot uses Amazon Simple Storage Service (S3) as an intermediary, storing the inputs in a format that conforms to the expectations of the